Leadership and management in the public and voluntary sectors: a systemic perspective

 c.
 The task of leadership and different leadership styles.

 Module 2: Leading and Managing Services

 a.
-The Manager as Internal Consultant: Throughout the course participants develop skills in taking up an ‘observer position’ in relation to their own behaviour and actions and those of others.
+Leadership: Throughout the course participants develop skills in taking up an ‘observer position’ in relation to their own behaviour and actions and those of others to effect change.

 b.
 The Political and Social Context and Organisational Culture: Systemic ideas are used to help make sense of the contradictions and complexities that occur in a variety of organisational cultures both within and between these and external environments.

 c.
-Management of Change: The challenge for managers is how to manage and lead organisations that will survive but maintain their core values and identities within new contexts.
+Management of Change: The challenge for leadership is how to manage and lead organisations that will survive but maintain their core values and identities within new contexts.

 d.
-Application of systemic thinking via skills practice with opportunities to apply systemic ideas to work situations and receive detailed coaching and feedback.
+Application of systemic thinking via skills practice with opportunities to apply systemic ideas to work situations and receive systemic coaching and feedback.

-This course will appeal to those who have recently taken up, or are considering senior management posts as well as existing managers who would like the opportunity to enhance their skills.
+This course will appeal to those moving into leadership positions and those who have recently taken up, or are considering, senior management posts as well as existing managers who would like the opportunity to enhance their skills.

 Places are limited so early booking is advised.

 Karen Partridge, PhD, MSc, BSc (Hons), AFBPsS, C Psychol, Dip ST, UKCP and HCPC Registered, is a Consultant Clinical Psychologist and Systemic Psychotherapist currently working as Trust Head of Systemic Psychotherapy at the Tavistock and Portman NHS Trust and in private practice.